dolfelt/blog/_posts/2015-09-05-golang-avatars.md

 Avatars are usually the last thought for most developers building an awesome product or service.
 And perhaps they should be.
 A lot of people just default to Gravatar or some other global service.
 And this is generally fine, at least at the beginning.

 Users' preferences towards avatars can vary greatly.
 What we discovered at [When I Work](http://wheniwork.com) is that some of our customers thought avatars to be just as important as our scheduling product.
-They didn't fully understand how to use Gravatar, and support spent way to long explaining things to them.
+They didn't fully understand how to use Gravatar, and support spent way too long explaining things to them.

 That's when we decided to write an avatar service (originally in PHP).
 We architected it outside the main application and just communicated through standard HTTP.